 I’m going to try to grow Sicilian as it is what I usually grow though I will have to check back with results for that one.

 The nice part about garlic is you can grow them from garlic clove segments.
 I usually sourced my seed garlic from another small local farmer or I’d specially order some in.
 Sometimes the store garlic works as well though it has proven less reliable.
-The general idea is you get a garlic head and break it down into the smaller parts called cloves.
+The general idea is you get a garlic head and break it down into smaller parts called cloves.

 Each clove has the potential to develop into a whole garlic head and you can get a lot of garlic out of this arrangement from the original bulb or bulbs.
 It helps to overplant though because some harvests I’d end up with a ton of garlic and some years no matter what it seemed like the forces of nature were against me, though this goes with gardening any plant.

-I would always figure out my target amount I was going for and then triple my planting.
+I would always figure out the target amount I was going for and then triple my planting.
 In the good years, I’d have triple the crops and in bad years I’d have the crop amount I wanted after bugs or animals snacking, drought, and acts of God had taken their cut.

 How Long Does It Take